torznab/torznab-docs/docs/source/torznab/Specification-v1.3.rst

 Service Implementation Guidelines
 =================================

-These guidelines aim to eliminate any ambiguity in the expected behavior of the service implementation.
-It also elaborates on common pitfalls for service implementations.
+These guidelines aim to eliminate ambiguity in the expected behavior of the service implementation.
+It also describes common pitfalls for service implementations.
 Service implementations may deviate from these guidelines and as such clients should not assume services to conform.

 Parameters